mbuesch/letmein/doc/PROTOCOL.md

 The `USER` and `RESOURCE` fields of this message are always set to the same values used in the `KNOCK` message.

 The `SALT` and `AUTH` fields of this message are ignored.

+## Message: REVOKE

+The `OPERATION` field of this message shall be `REVOKE`.

+All other fields of the message shall be equal these of the `KNOCK` message type.

+The communication flow of a `REVOKE` communication is equal to that of a `KNOCK` communication.

+But the server reacts to `REVOKE` by closing/removing the resource instead of opening/adding it.

 ## Generate AUTH token